 - Must be able to follow commands and actively participate in therapy, and be able to tolerate three hours of therapy per day (or 15 hours per week on a modified therapy schedule)

 - Must be approved by insurance company for admission to inpatient rehab

-Led by a board-certified physician, the rehabilitation team at TGH draws on the expertise of physicians, nurses, physical, occupational and recreational therapists, psychologists, and case managers to administer a comprehensive orthopedic physical therapy program and deliver compassionate care around the clock.
+Led by a board-certified physician, the rehabilitation team at TGH draws on the expertise of physicians, nurses, physical, occupational and recreational therapists, psychologists, and case managers to administer a comprehensive orthopaedic physical therapy program and deliver compassionate care around the clock.
 Additionally, TGH uses advanced technologies and adaptive techniques to support our patients’ recovery.